CarlosVecina/easy_bookmarks/README.md

 ## Contributing

 This is a personal project but aiming to help other people!
-In this early stage, if you'd like to contribute to Easy Bookmarks, please get in contact with me.
+In this early stage, if you'd like to contribute to Easy Bookmarks, please get in contact [with me here.](https://linkedin.com/in/carlosvecina/)